Course Outline

 Object-Oriented Features in Oracle Databases

-- Defining object types (classes) and their methods
+- Defining object types (classes) and their associated methods.

 Advanced Function Usage in SQL